How Is Pesto Represented In Popular Culture?

 Animals called Pesto

-In September 2024, Sea Life Aquarium in Australia introduced the world to Pesto the penguin.
-He was most famous for his impressive height and weight and clocked up billions of views from fans all over the world.
+In September 2024, the Sea Life Aquarium in Australia introduced the world to Pesto the Penguin.
+He was most famous for his impressive height and weight and clocked up billions of views from fans worldwide.

 Pesto in music

 Buio Pesto is a band from Bogliasco, near Genoa, that celebrated its 25th anniversary in 2022.
-Their 1998 album, Cosmolandia, was launched on the Discovery Space Shuttle in 1999, making it the first Italian album to make it into space.
+Their 1998 album, Cosmolandia, was launched on the Discovery Space Shuttle in 1999, making it the first Italian album to reach space.

 Outside, it is night.
 I eat the dark with pesto.